FazeNCode/my-notes/Linux/RegularExpression/Regex.md

 grep -i "no[l]" /etc/passwd
 Looks for key-word that contains "no", and also specificly l after "no" key-word This is referred to as a [Character Class] in Regex
-Note: one set of square brackts is for one character.
+Note: one set of square brackts is for one character.g

 grep -i [0-9] /etc/passwd